Skip to content

-Queer writer of weird things
+Queer writer of speculative and YA fiction

 Four years is not such a long time when you think about it.
 On the other hand, in such a short time a lot can happen.
 Leaders change, geniuses die, Kate Bush stubbornly does not come out with a new album.
 Did you know that in the last four years you've traveled 3.76 billion kilometers …